 Imports.
 The Department of Foreign Affairs and International Trade administers Canada's cheese import quotas.
 These quotas are divided into European Union (the "EU") and non-EU sources.
-This results from Canada's obligation to the EU to import from it 66.0% of the approximate 20.4 million kilograms of cheese that Canada is committed to import annually under the World Trade Organization ("WTO") Agreement on Agriculture.
+This results from Canada's obligation to the EU to import from it 66% of the approximate 20.4 million kilograms (kg) of cheese that Canada is committed to import annually under the World Trade Organization ("WTO") Agreement on Agriculture.
 Imports within this access commitment of 20.4 million kilograms of cheese are subject to low rates of duty while imports over this commitment are subject to significantly higher tariffs.
 Over-access tariffs for cheese currently stand at 245.5% of invoiced value.
-While administrative details are not yet available, the Canadian Government has provided, in its most recent budget (2009), for the implementation of a Tariff Rate quota system compliant with GATT/WTO Article 28 for milk protein imports.
-Details of the appropriate concessions to its impacted trading partners have yet to be made public.
+In January 2010, the Canadian Government converted its existing agricultural quantitative import control for milk proteins to a system of tariff rate quotas ("TRQ") compliant with GATT/WTO Article 28.
+This resulted from Canada's desire to restrict previously tariff free or very low tariff import of milk proteins with a milk protein content of 85% or more by weight from other nations.
+Negotiations were held with the exporting countries to establish the levels of tariff quota volumes that would be allowed annually as well as a modest growth allowance.
+Imports within the newly defined access commitment of 10,000 million kilograms milk protein are subject to low rates of duty while imports over this commitment are subject to significantly higher tariffs.
+Over access tariffs for milk proteins currently stand at 270% of invoiced value.
+Since New Zealand and the EU are the largest exporters of milk proteins to Canada, they were granted the greatest access under the new TRQs.
+These arrangements have not altered the EU's 66% access under the existing tariff quota regime for cheese.